shwethaj1104/AWS_study_material/CloudFormation.md

 No resources are manually created, which is excellent for control.
 ____
-search for cloudformation service in AWS ->
+Search for cloudformation service in AWS ->
 ![image](https://user-images.githubusercontent.com/107784718/212883333-2ed7d72c-f982-43c6-a4c4-ca2362c9324c.png)

 create stack-